vespa-engine/sample-apps/examples/operations/multinode-HA/gke/README.md

 }
 ```

-Vespa is now starting up in all pods - spot-check the vespa service health before continuing.
+Vespa is now starting up in all pods - spot-check the vespa service health before continuing - status should be "up".
 Check a content node (these do not have a service endpoint, access the instance in a pod directly):
 ```
-kubectl port-forward pod/vespa-content-0 19107
+$ kubectl port-forward pod/vespa-content-0 19107
 ```
 ```
 $ curl http://localhost:19107/state/v1/health